 The State charges a nominal $5.00 fee for each unique search that a person performs in his or her account and a $10.00 fee for each report that might be requested.
 Questions about the data, content, or accuracy of the report that has been requested or received can be resolved by calling:

-Anyone that does not have internet or online access can request a person’s Hawaii arrest and criminal record in person, either directly through the Hawaii Criminal Justice Data Center or through one of the police department headquarters listed below.
+Anyone who does not have internet or online access can request a person’s Hawaii arrest and criminal record in person, either directly through the Hawaii Criminal Justice Data Center or through one of the police department headquarters listed below.
 The request should be originated by filling out Hawaii Form HCJDC-073 and by submitting the payments listed on that form.7

 Completed forms should be submitted directly to one of these sources.